caciviclab/odca-jekyll/README.md

   Breed is now running for Mayor, so many of these qualities have changed since the last election.
 Would folks be interested in seeing snapshots of websites, at the time of a previous election?
+- supporting/opposing committees for a referendum should be stored within the referendum?